imran2457/Aerochain_Authentication/README.md

 # Aerochain Authentication (NS-3 3.36.1)

-Two way-authenticated UAV networking with ns-3 (Python bindings) and a lightweight blockchain for consensus.
+AeroChain is a blockchain-enabled, two-way authentication framework for UAV communication networks.
+It introduces a secure alternative to centralized authentication, ensuring that UAVs can reliably verify each other while maintaining high network performance.
+Two way-authenticated UAV networking with ns-3 (Python bindings) and a permissioned blockchain for consensus.
 Measures low-latency KPIs (throughput, delay) and persists results to SQLite.
 Packet size is coupled to blockchain CSV size to study security network interactions.

 ## Features
 - HMAC based SHA256 mutual auth (nonces + timestamp)